 In this post we want to talk about different methods of detecting cavities and the philosophy behind treatment approaches!
 We hope that will help you understand what’s going on with these different diagnoses and feel confident in make choices about your child’s dental care.

-Methods for detecting cavities
+Methods for Detecting Cavities

 - X-rays: Some kinds of cavities are only able to be detected using x-rays.
 Cavities that are forming in between teeth or below the gumline are nearly impossible to see or to find without an x-ray showing where the enamel is weakening or already punctured.

-- When dentists perform visual examinations, they’re able to see the larger cavities that are advanced simply by running the mirror tool along the teeth.
+- When dentists perform visual examinations, they’re able to see the larger cavities that are advanced simply by running the mirror tool along with the teeth.

-- After the visual exam, usually there will be a clinical oral examination.
+- After the visual exam, usually, there will be a clinical oral examination.
 In an oral examination, the dentist will use a tool called the “explorer” to run up and down the teeth.
 Enamel is supposed to be hard and smooth, but when decay starts, the enamel gets soft and porous, which means the explorer will stick or catch in spots.
 Usually, if the explorer sticks, that means there’s a cavity or the beginning of a cavity in that spot.

 - Finally, dentists can use a diagnostic fluid to indicate where cavities or soft spots are.